 Completed forms must be returned to the email address above, so as to arrive not less than fourteen days before the date of the event.
-The required fee, outlined in section 3 overleaf, must accompany all applications.
+Once approved, you will be invoiced for the required fee.

 Application forms for “charitable” events must be completed and signed by a person who is an official or member of that particular charity i.e. Chairman, Secretary or Treasurer.